Skip to main content

 Optimist is kind of an “anti-agency.”
 Or rather, they’re a different sort of model.

-They’s a collective of sorts, gathering expert content marketers to operate under the Optimist brand and centralized approach.
+They’re a collective of sorts, gathering expert content marketers to operate under the Optimist brand and centralized approach.
 Pretty neat way to organize a business.
-Learn more in my interview with founder Tyler Hakes (also look at that mustache):

 Methodology-wise, we have very similar approaches.
 Namely, the idea that “content should sell.”
 We also both take fluid approaches to the content marketing strategy for individual clients, taking into account their strengths, weaknesses, opportunities, and competition.